 Those are just mild examples of the pitfalls of carrying too much weight.

 For myself, I know that if I put on just an additional 20 pounds, I am miserable.
 My joints ache, I sleep poorly, and I despise myself.
 How someone must feel carrying five times that is something I can’t imagine.
 Why do they do it?
 How can this pride in being so slovenly be so justified?

-What about extra fares an obese person is expected to pay when flying because they they take up so much extra seat space on an airplane?
+What about extra fares an obese person is expected to pay when flying because they take up so much extra seat space on an airplane?
 Plus-size clothing almost always costs more than regular size clothing because of the required extra material.

 Worse yet, an easy fix that so many morbidly obese people are racing to is gastric bypass procedures or gastric banding.

 These are actually some of the most dangerous surgical procedures undertaken.
 Plus, once completed, the patient is restricted to such stringent eating and activity guidelines that much enjoyment of everyday life is stripped completely away.

 And when all is said and done, nearly 85% of these patients end up back at their previous weight or more because they couldn’t discipline themselves to do what they should have been doing all along: controlling food portions and taking care of themselves.

 Are these the battles worth fighting just so you can prove to the world you have your right to be fat?